joaquimelerebel/STM_For_All/README.md

 python3 display.py output
 ```

-## requierments
+## Requierments

-autofilled by the requirements.txt normally
+Autofilled by the requirements.txt normally

+## What is currently not working

+* exponential voltage output -> re-read some paper on the translation and review the equation given in the source paper(IBM)
+* JSON/stats output as a file
+* error mean center cannot be chosen